doguilmak/General-Relativity-Time-Dilation-on-Earth/README.md

 ## Time Dilation on MATLAB:

 Since the time difference is very small, it is converted to [fs (femtosecond)](https://en.wikipedia.org/wiki/Femtosecond).
-This unit is equivalent to 1E-15 seconds.
-15389587415.8 fs value has been added on fs to indicate sensitivity and to indicate it on the graph.
+This unit is equivalent to $10^{-15}$ seconds. $15389587415.8 fs$ value has been added on fs to indicate sensitivity and to indicate it on the graph.

 **Calculating Time Dilation on MATLAB**